dalenewman/JunkDrawer/README.md

 * Are there any numbers?
 * Are there any dates?

-If any of the answers are &quot;Yes,&quot;
-then the first line cannot be used as column names.
+If any of the answers are _Yes_, the first line cannot be used as column names.
 If this happens, default column names are generated (i.e. A, B, C, etc. like Excel).
-In the example above; `Name`, `Birthday`, and `Points` answer &quot;No&quot; to all the questions, so they make good column names.
+In the example above; `Name`, `Birthday`, and `Points` answer _No_ to all the questions, so they make good column names.

 ### Data Types

-By default, every value of every line is tested against a set of types defined in _default.xml_.
+By default, 100% of the lines are tested against a set of types defined in _default.xml_.

 <pre class="prettyprint" lang="xml">